oneInSlo/oneInSlo/README.md

 ## 📍About me

-I like figuring out how stuff works.
-Also making stuff work.
+I like figuring out how stuff works and making stuff work.

 <details>
   <summary>Longer Version</summary>